MLB Player News

 Alec Burleson LF | STL

-Burleson went 2-for-5 with a home run and three RBI in Saturday's victory over the Reds.
+Burleson went 2-for-4 with a double, a two-run home run and a second run scored in Friday's 5-0 win over the Guardians.